sandiegojs/sdjs-app/README.md

 ## Setting up ngrok for your phone to hit your localhost

-* download ngrok, extract the .exe into your project's root folder
+* download ngrok, validate your account as per ngrok instructions, extract the .exe into your project's root folder
 * in one terminal, start your mongod instance
 * in another terminal, start your local server ("node ." or "npm start")
 * in a 3rd terminal, run "./ngrok http {port}" where {port} is whatever port your localhost server is running on (usually 3000)